ishansilwal1/OKil_AI/readme.md

 - [ ] Citation tracking and verification
 - [ ] Multi-jurisdiction support expansion

-## 🤝 Development & Contributing

-This is an active development project.
-Current contributors can:
-- Test the ML pipeline with new legal documents
-- Improve search algorithms and performance
-- Suggest features for the upcoming web interface
-- Report issues with the current command-line system

 *Web interface development will begin after core ML pipeline is fully validated.*